 Modern customer engagement and loyalty programs have come a long way and nowadays instead of using them to offer discounts to everyone, merchants can hyper-target and personalize rewards to their best customers adding immediate revenue and ROI to the bottom line.
 And there are some interesting effects of using this approach, one of the most powerful being the overspend effect.

 In this post, we’ll explain what the overspend effect is, what it means to your bottom line and explore additional customer behaviors that add value to your business.

 When customers have a reward to redeem, they’re more likely to spend more during that visit.
 Quite simply, that’s the overspend effect.

-To see the overspend effect in action, customer engagement platforms track how much a customer typically spends when they don’t have a reward to redeem and compare that to the amount spent when a customer does have a reward to redeem.
+To see the overspend effect in action, Thanx tracks how much a customer typically spends when they don’t have a reward to redeem and compares that to the amount spent when a customer does have a reward to redeem.

 Sales generally spike when customers know they’re getting a good deal.

 What does the overspend effect mean for your bottom line?

 When customers spend more at your locations, your business earns more money, but it goes beyond that.
 Here’s a look at how overspending during reward redemption affects your bottom line: